Vishwa Yoga

 What is Yoga?

 Not long ago, most people in the west thought that yoga was mainly just stretching, and maybe some breathing and meditation practices.
-Today, most realize that yoga is much more than that, but still there isn't much more than asana being taught in a typical training.
-Our training, however, strives to make it clear that yoga has no limitations and that, in fact, everything can be approached as yoga.
+Today, most realize that yoga is much more than that, but still there isn't much more than postures being taught in a typical modern training.
+Our training, however, strives to make it clear that yoga has no limitations and that, in fact, everything in life can be approached as yoga.
 As the great yogi, Sri Aurobindo, said:

 All of life is yoga!